ImmutableSoft/Ricardian-Contracts/README.md

 # Further secure/tokenize the agreement with an NFT using our Dapp (https://ecosystem.immutablesoft.org/)
 1. Create a product for this contract agreement.
 2. Press New Release button on product management interface and choose a URL (public preferred so applicants can download) for the master/main PDF file (website, etc.).
 Include/Compute hash of master PDF file and give it a major and submajor version only (ex.
 1.0), leave Ricardian root field empty.
 Submit release, approve metamask transaction to write release to the blockchain.

-  a.If proceeding directly to step 3 below, wait for the transaction above to be confirmed and then refresh the browser page before continuing.
+3. If proceeding directly to step 4 below, wait for the transaction above to be confirmed and then refresh the browser page before continuing.

-3. When recording client agreements, choose the master PDF version as the Ricardian root, add a minor and subminor version, compute hash.
-If there are no versions in the Ricardian root dropdown list, perform step 2a above and try again.
+4. When recording client agreements, choose the master PDF version as the Ricardian root, add a minor and subminor version, compute hash.
+If there are no versions in the Ricardian root dropdown list, perform step 3 above and try again.